Best Practice 1

 - Website: It serves as an interface between the college and the stake holders including general public.
 The information regarding Infrastructure/additional facilities, Library, Faculty, Courses Offered, admission, Examination, study material, Events/Activities, Notices/Instructions, downloadable formats, relevant resources and useful links have been consolidated on one platform gcg11.ac.in.

 - WiFi enabled campus: Wi-Fi facility is available on campus with a lease line of 100MBPS.
-There is a state-of-the-art IT network in laboratories and 42 smart classrooms.
+There is a state-of-the-art IT network in laboratories and 35 ICT enabled classroom.
 The college has subscribed to Google Suite (educational) and many other tools.

 - Admission: All admission related processes are online.
 Prospectus is available online, students login and fill the form, and pay the fee online once they qualify the merit requirements.
 During pandemic, the admission process was completely online and contact-less.